openresty/lua-nginx-module/README.markdown

     u             UTF-8 mode. this requires PCRE to be built with the --enable-utf8 option or else a Lua exception will be thrown.

+    U             similar to "u" but disables PCRE's UTF-8 validity check on the subject string. first introduced in ngx_lua v0.8.1.

     x             extended mode (similar to Perl's /x modifier)